mlafeldt/netlify-edge-bootstrap/README.md

 # netlify-edge-bootstrap

-This repo contains the [bootstrap code](vendor/edge-bootstrap.netlify.app/bootstrap) used to initialize the JavaScript/TypeScript environment of Netlify Edge Functions.
+This repo contains the [bootstrap code](vendor/edge-bootstrap.netlify.app/bootstrap) used to initialize the environment of Netlify Edge Functions.

-While the [Edge Functions API](https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/api/) is decently documented, I was still curious how Netlify actually integrates [Deno](https://deno.land/) as a runtime behind the scenes.
-To that end, I also created a [playground](playground) that shows how the bootstrap code can be used to run some example functions (similar to what `netlify dev` does).
+While the [Edge Functions API](https://docs.netlify.com/netlify-labs/experimental-features/edge-functions/api/) is decently documented, I was still curious how Netlify actually integrates [Deno](https://deno.land/) as a JavaScript/TypeScript runtime behind the scenes.

+To that end, I also created a [playground](playground) showing how the bootstrap code can be used to run some example functions (similar to `netlify dev`).

 I gathered all information contained here by reading the source code of Netlify's [CLI](https://github.com/netlify/cli/tree/main/src/lib/edge-functions) and [Edge Bundler](https://github.com/netlify/edge-bundler).